jnaraja/Map-Search-Test/Document-process.md

 - Because I could potentially be a member of the Ground Signal team, I thought it would be a good idea to use Vue.js.
 So far my experience with it has been great!
 This is my first time working with this front end framework and I really enjoyed learning and getting familiar with it.

 ## Creating an API key
 - First I noticed the given code had an API key and thought that would be suffice.
-After testing to see if the key was still active, I decided to create my own API key through google cloud
+After testing it, I decided to create my own API key through google cloud
 - I Restricted the key using the Maps Javascript API

 ## Add API key